Devrex4253/Devrex4253.github.io/README.md

 # Devrex4253.github.io
-Here's a small idea of what I can do
+Here's a small idea of what I can do!
-<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">